Skip to Content

 Coober Pedy landscape

-Without a doubt, a trip to Coober Pedy is one of the most interesting things to do in South Australia!
 If you’ve been inspired to visit the country due to some quotes about Australia, it’s a place you have to check out!

 What makes it so unique is that most of its inhabitants live underground.
-This is because Coober Pedy is located on top of the biggest opal field in the world in the middle of the outback!
+This is because Coober Pedy is located on top of the biggest opal field in the world in the middle of the South Australian outback!

 Temperatures regularly reach above 40 degrees, so people have to live in underground homes to combat this!